MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Stock-Transfer.md

     |**Inventory Account**|1000|
     |**Inventory Adjustment Account**|-1000|

-- GL Entries for shipment transaction in case of Intra-State/Intra-Union Territory stock transfer, will be as following:
+- GL Entries for shipment transaction in case of Intra-State or Intra-Union Territory stock transfer, will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|